 IPv4, or Internet Protocol version 4, was developed back in the early 1980s.
 And despite the invention of the more modern IPv6, IPv4 still routes most of the world’s traffic.
 IPv4 uses a 32-bit address and can support a maximum of 232 (or more than 4 billion) IP addresses.

 An IPv4 address is made up of four numbers, each ranging from 0 to 255.
 These are separated by full stops.
 It’s very likely that your IP address will be an IPv4 address.

 Here is an example of an IPv4 address: 192.168.1.1

-Of course, nowadays, everyone uses several devices to connect to the internet, including smartphones, laptops and tablets, as well as traditional desktop computers.
+Nowadays, everyone uses several devices to connect to the internet, including smartphones, laptops, and tablets, as well as traditional desktop computers.
 And with the Internet of Things meaning more devices need IP addresses than ever before, developers have had to come up with a more permanent solution to this problem.

 What is IPv6?

 Internet Protocol version 6, or IPv6, is the sixth iteration of the Internet Protocol and was created because the world was in danger of running out of IPv4 addresses.
 IPv6 works in much the same way as IPv4 – by providing unique, numerical IP addresses needed for devices to send and receive data on the internet.